mikegloudemans/post-coloc-toolkit/README.md

 Running colocalization analysis involves many labors, and you've reached the final
 one: interpreting the results.

-_Cerberus_ is a suite of tools for exploring colocalization results, primarily focused on producing publication-ready heatmaps for visualization across traits, tissues, and QTL types.
+_Cerberus_ is a suite of tools for exploring colocalization results and producing publication-ready heatmaps for visualization across traits, tissues, and QTL types.

 The tools were designed to work with results in the output format of the pipeline